My Tattoo Is Weeping Fluid Out Of The Bandage

 - Do not use a washcloth, loofah, or sponge to clean your tattoo.
 These can be painful to clean a new tattoo with, and may harbor bacteria.

 - Do not hold your tattoo directly under the water.
 Wash it indirectly by splashing the water over the tattoo with your hands.
 The stream of water from the faucet may be too harsh on your new tattoo.
 If your new tattoo is covering a large area of skin, it may be easiest to wash the tattoo in the shower.
+If your tattoo weeped a lot and the lymph fluid is sticky, gently wash the fluid off with your hands.

 - Once you have thoroughly washed the tattoo, gently pat it dry with a little paper towel.
 Do not rub the tattoo, as this may cause irritation.
 Leave the tattoo uncovered for 15-20 minutes before reapplying another Saniderm tattoo bandage.
 This will allow any excess moisture in the tattoo to evaporate.